-Chanel first presented her Flap Bag to the market in 1929.
-Tired of having to carry a bag in her hands on social occasions, she added a chain — inspired by the straps on soldiers’ bags — that freed up her hands.
-When an updated version was issued in February 1955, it was dubbed the 2.55 after the date of its release.
-It has changed little since, a testament to its enduring style.
+Chanel first presented a shoulder bag in 1929.
+Tired of having to carry her purse in her hands on social occasions, she added a chain, inspired by the straps on soldiers’ bags.
+The now-iconic Flap Bag was introduced in February 1955, dubbed the 2.55 after the date of its release.
+The bag has changed little since, a testament to its enduring style.

-Many of the design features of the 2.55 were inspired by aspects of Coco Chanel’s early life.
-According to fashion lore, the burgundy lining is associated with the burgundy uniform that Coco wore at the Aubazine Abbey orphanage where she was raised.
-The zippered interior pocket, hidden beneath the top flap of the 2.55, is said to have been created for the hiding of love letters — Coco enjoyed several torrid love affairs, and the fact that she never married is reflected in the name given to the original rectangular turn-key clasp: Mademoiselle.
+Many of the design features of the first 2.55 can be directly linked to aspects of Chanel’s early life.
+According to fashion lore, the bag's burgundy lining was inspired by the burgundy uniform she wore at the Aubazine Abbey orphanage in Corrèze, France, where she was raised.
+The zippered interior pocket, tucked beneath the top flap, is said to have been created for hiding love letters — Coco notoriously engaged in several torrid love affairs.
+The fact that she never married is reflected in the name given to the original rectangular clasp: Mademoiselle.